 Anytime you have a tendon or ligament problem, ANYWHERE in your body, you need to think of Gallbladder 34.
 Got ankle pain?
 Add Gallbladder 34.
 Got shoulder pain?
 Add Gallbladder 34.
 Got hip problems?
 Add Gallbladder 34.
 You get the point….
-Gallbladder 34 is good for ANY problems related to tendons and ligaments.
+GB 34 is good for ANY problems related to tendons and ligaments.

 The course of the Gallbladder channel includes temple headaches, neck pain, shoulder pain, sciatic nerve pain, hip pain, and ankle pain.
 It’s really easy to reach wherever you are.
 If I am having pain in any of those areas, I like to go down and push on this point.
 It’s amazing how instantly I get relief from pain with one single acupuncture point.
 Try it.
 It really works!

 Gallbladder 34 Description and Info

 The following information is from the Points Acupuncture Reference Software: